imakin/alfarobi/README.md

 alfarobi
 ========

 Humanoid robot developer team from Universitas Gadjah Mada, Indonesia.
-This repository from one of it's developer
+Repository maintained by one of it's developer (imakin)